 The staple monitors of bedroom production

-There are much better monitors in the world than the KRKs, and after some time, their coloration can often get in the way of perfecting your mixes.
-They’re incredibly bass heavy, and while this is great for EDM producers, it can become incredibly deceptive when you’re trying to balance music in another genre.
+There are much better monitors in the world than the KRKs, and while the consistency of their sound is rather commendable, their coloration can make it difficult to achieve a perfect mix, especially for non-EDM genres.
+They’re incredibly bass heavy, which can be incredibly deceptive, and something of a hindrance, when trying to balance music in another genre.

-That being said, the consistency of their sound (albeit boomy and colorful) has helped the KRK Rokits earn their place as some of the most reliable monitors to date – it just takes some getting used to.
-For roughly $360 (a pair), the KRK Rokits are good enough for most situations.
+That being said, the consistency of their sound (however boomy and colorful) has helped the KRK Rokits earn their place as some of the most reliable studio monitors to date – it just takes some getting used to.
+For roughly $380 a pair, the Rokits are good enough for most situations.

 The most unforgiving